A targeted search for strongly lensed supernovae with the Las Cumbres Observatory: Results

 The detection efficiencies were thoroughly investigated through two different methods in the LCOLSS analysis done here; first using the Exposure Time Calculator and again with Equation \ref{eq:eff} calibrated on SDSS data.
 The Exposure Time Calculator counted detections in binary, based on the S/N=3 threshold predicted according to image lunar conditions and airmass.
 In Equation \ref{eq:eff} the detections were counted as a fractional chance of recovery, measured on the difference images.
 The similar yields predicted through both channels suggest that the depths of the images are well accounted for.
-Perhaps one final project for a future targeted survey would be to test the human searchers with fake plants.
-The confusion matrix of recovery data (True positive,False positive,True negative,False negative) obtained throughout the program by the searchers, would allow for another sanity check against the efficiency as determined by detection software.
+Our ability to detect transients has been further validated by the detections of many solar system bodies during our search.